DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 )
 ```

+Evaluating GANs is difficult because there's no objective loss function for the results of the Generator.
+In *Goodfellow, et al.*, the authors use a procedure, Parzen Log-Liklihood estimation, to evaluate their architecture against other generative methods.
+In the years since, this method has been revealed to suffer from quite a few problems.

+> Parzen windows estimation of likelihood favors trivial models and is irrelevant to visual fidelity of samples.
+Further, it fails to approximate the true likelihood in high dimensional spaces or to rank models<sup>7</sup>

+Other authors<sup>6</sup> suggest alternative methods, though the most common ones rely on the existence of a pre-trained classifier model.

 ### Appendix 2 - Comparable Instance Selection

 Using [instances.vantage.sh](https://instances.vantage.sh/) and `aws describe-instances`, I aggregated data for all EC2 instances available in `us-east-1` with between 2 and 8 GPUs.
 These machines range from those with GPUs that are designed for graphics workloads (e.g. `G3` instances with Tesla `M60`s) to top-of-the line training instances (e.g. `P4` instances with `A100`s).
 I relied exclusively on Nvidia's most recent [resnext-101 benchmarks](https://developer.nvidia.com/deep-learning-performance-training-inference) as a proxy for my model's performance.
 On price, `p3.8xlarge` instances are the most similar to the `DL1` and offer 4 `V100`.
 Although `g4dn.12xlarge`(`T4`) and `p2.8xlarge` (`K80`) instances are priced well relative to their performance, I elected to only run a full test on the `p3.8xlarge`.